Honesty is Trust

 Sincere and exact truthfulness is the proximate cause of honesty!

 and crimes converge upon a transgression of Truth...

 Devotion to Truth is the only reliable foundation of

 Like The Buddha demand of your own mind:

-Don't be a traitor to yourself!
-Be sober & straight!
+Don't be a traitor to yourself or me!
+Be sober and straight!"

 If one is not true to the Buddha's

 That Dhamma, which is used as a costume,